L1ndenbaum/integrated-corn-assistant/docs/architecture.md

 - Each service gets its own schema (database) and a dedicated MySQL user with permissions only on that schema.
 - Each service defines only its own SQL files and sqlc generation.
-- Gateway never touches the DB.
+- api-gateway never touches the DB.

 Root is used only for provisioning schemas/users, not by services.